-The Spanish Creek (Thunder Ridge) occurrence is located on Thunder Ridge, approximately 2 kilometres west of McNeil Lake.
+The THUNDER RIDGE (Spanish Creek) occurrence is located on Thunder Ridge, approximately 2 kilometres west of McNeil Lake, 57 kilometres southeast of the community of Horsefly.

 The area is underlain by a northwest trending narrow corridor of Nicola Group sediments; a Middle to Upper Triassic package of predominantly argillites, phyllite, siltstones and sandstones.
 These have been intruded by unnamed Mesozoic intrusive gabbroic rocks.